 Here are the main areas where you can stay in the Napa Valley, from north to south:

 Calistoga is a small town located at the north end of the Napa Valley.
 It’s a small town, but it’s charming and packed with great wineries, eateries and cafes.
-On the more affordable side, there’s Best Western Plus Stevenson Manor within walking distance of downtown, or you can go all out with a luxury stay at the Calistoga Ranch, which is an Auberge Resort.
+On the more affordable side, there’s Best Western Plus Stevenson Manor within walking distance of downtown, or you can go all out with a luxury stay at Auberge du Soleil in Rutherford.

 You’ll find top wine producers and some of the most expensive wines in the region in and around St. Helena.
 This is where you find those ultra-rich Napa Cabernet Sauvignons that have made this growing region so popular.
 To go with the high wine prices, you’ll mostly find high-priced luxury hotels in St. Helena.
 It’s just what they do.

 Many of the wineries in St. Helena are architecturally stunning.
 Some of our favorites are Charles Krug, Robert Mondavi and Peju.
 All of these wineries are worth a visit.
 Expect tastings to be around $20-$40 a person for 3-4 pours of wine.

 You’re in the heart of the expensive real estate Napa has built its reputation on and it doesn’t come cheap.
 Between St. Helena and Yountville are a number of great wine producers with sprawling estates that are quite different than the ones we’ve listed so far.

 My favorite winery to visit on a warm summer day in Alpha Omega.
 They have a nice patio area overlooking the vines and with a beautiful fountain to look at.
 In the distance you can see the Napa Valley Wine Train.